funcieqDEV/VSharp/README.md

  at this point you can already use V#

 ### documentation
- You can find documentation on our [official website]([https://vsharp.pl](https://github.com/funcieqDEV/VSharp)) [not exsist right now!!!] or you can find it here on github
+ You can find documentation on our [official website](https://github.com/funcieqDEV/VSharp) or you can find it here on github [docs](https://github.com/funcieqDEV/VSharp-docs/tree/main)

 - **run the project**
 ```bash